Lapland-UAS-Tequ/tequ-iot-soil-moisture-esp32/README.md

 ------------------------------------------------------------------------------------

 # tequ-iot-soil-moisture-esp32
 Soil moisture measurement system.
 Collects data from Ruuvitag sensors and DFRobot soil moisture sensors.
 In this project system is used to measure biomass temperature and moisture from three different locations (bottom, middle and top).
 Biomass is located in compost unit.
-Ruuvitag sensors are used to measure outdoor and indoor temperature and relative humidity.

-System can send data to cloud using wifi connection or LoRaWAN.
+System can send data using BLE or Wi-Fi connection.

-System is designed to work multiple years without need to change batteries.
+System is designed to 6-12 months without need to change batteries.

 ## Hardware
 Hardware components are placed industrial IP68 rated enclosure.